regisphilibert/rp_hugo/content/post/css-layout-masonry/index.md

 draft: false
 title: 'Pure CSS Masonry in 2018?'
 slug: pure-css-masonry-layout-with-flexbox-grid-columns-in-2018
-description: "With those awesome css layout systems now available (Flexbox, Mutli-column, Grid), one must wonder if they cannot help us build the masonry grid every client has been asking for the last couple of years.
+description: "With those awesome css layout systems now available (Flexbox, Multi-column, Grid), one must wonder if they cannot help us build the masonry grid every client has been asking for the last couple of years.
 Let's review what a masonry layout is and how those modern options could help us build it"
 featured: small
 ---